The Garden of God: Plot summary

 Years pass; Arthur dies quietly while walking in the forest, and his body is never found.
-Kearney and Dick are left to their own devices until an intruder enters: a young woman named Katafa (her name means "Frigatebird").
+Kearney and Dick M are left to their own devices until an intruder enters: a young woman named Katafa (her name means "Frigatebird").
 She hails from the island of Karolin, 40 miles away, which is populated by Kanaka natives.
 It is a huge, almost treeless coral atoll, with no water source other than rain.
-Dicky and Emmeline were aware of the Kanaka's existence, but never encountered them - for many reasons, they stay away from Palm Tree and believe it is haunted.
-Katafa is actually the daughter of a Spanish sea captain who was killed to prevent his taking water from their wells during a drought.
+Dick and Emmeline were aware of the Kanaka's existence but never encountered them – for many reasons, they stay away from Palm Tree and believe it is haunted.
+Katafa is actually the daughter of a Spanish sea captain who was killed to prevent him from taking water from their wells during a drought.
 Raised by priestess Le Juan, and psychologically conditioned as a taminan untouchable, she can talk and interact with Karolin natives, but cannot touch or be touched by them.
 She is on Palm Tree only because a storm blew her fishing boat off course.
-She makes friends with Dick and teaches him her language, naming him Taori, but Kearney is suspicious of her, particularly when he finds she evades touch.
+She makes friends with Dick M and teaches him her language, naming him Taori, but Kearney is suspicious of her, particularly when he finds she evades touch.
 She is likewise antagonistic toward him for having tried to touch her.

 Her boat is destroyed by a volley from a passing ship, so she has to stay on Palm Tree until further notice.
 She lights a fire as a prayer to Nanawa, the ocean god, to return her to Karolin, but Kearney thinks she is trying to signal her people to attack the island.
 She gets back at Kearney by stealing his chewing gum, blunting his fish spears, and sabotaging his fishing lines.
-He comes to believe she is out to kill him, and is about to return the favor when, pursuing her into the lagoon, he is trapped and killed by a giant tentacled cephalopod.
+He comes to believe she is out to kill him and is about to return the favour when pursuing her into the lagoon, he is trapped and killed by a giant tentacled cephalopod.

-Left to themselves, Dick and Katafa live somewhat as Dicky and Emmeline had done; Dick takes Katafa for granted unless he wants help or an audience.
+Left to themselves, Dick M and Katafa live somewhat as Dick and Emmeline had done; Dick M takes Katafa for granted unless he wants help or an audience.
 Katafa still wants to go home; she creates an image of Nan, the gentler of Karolin's two gods, out of a coconut shell, and puts it up on the reef on a pole, as a signal should any Karolin fishermen come close to the island.
 The god belongs only to Karolin's people and will show either that someone from Karolin lives on Palm Tree, or that Nan has been "kidnapped".